parabolic/parabolic.github.io/_posts/2020-01-02-docker-image-security-practices.markdown

 ### **Do not run containers with full container capabilities also known as the privileged flag**

 Running a container with the `--privileged` flag gives all capabilities to it plus it lifts all the limitations enforced by the cgroup controller.
 E.g. the container can now read the host's `/dev` and `/proc` folder.
 It has "super capabilities" that will allow it to control the host's devices, processes and kernel parameters.
-In combination with the processes running as the root user, the damage can be disastrous.
+In combination with the container process running as root, the damage can be disastrous.

 ### **Do not pass secrets into arguments or enviroment variables during build time**

 There is a common misconception/anti-pattern regarding the `ARG` parameter within Dockerfiles, at least I have made the grave mistake thinking that passing a secret with the `ARG` parameter won't be persisted to the final image.
-The Docker documentation somewhat implies that when using arguments they will be present only for build time
+The Docker documentation somewhat implies that when using arguments they will be present only during build time.

 The following excerpt is taken from [https://docs.docker.com/engine/reference/commandline/build/]